 As Elders Climate Action members, we will use our energy and influence to protect future generations from the consequences of climate change.
-We will work with federal, state and local governments, private institutions and businesses to enact strong energy and environmental policies.
-Climate change can be addressed simultaneously by many diverse strategies, each of which can substantively decrease the concentration of atmospheric greenhouse gases.
+We will work with federal, state and local governments, private institutions and businesses to enact strong policies to protect us and future generations from the catastrophic effects of climate change.
+Solutions to climate change can be addressed simultaneously by many diverse strategies, each of which can substantively decrease the concentration of atmospheric greenhouse gases.

 Download a PDF of the ECA Core Principles & Policies

 We advocate for policies that will:

 |Discourage and eventually halt any further extraction of fossil fuels from the Earth|